-The main theme of all of these ADR options is that the mediator, arbitrator, or private judge acts as a neutral.
+The main theme of all of these alternative dispute resolution options is that the mediator, arbitrator, or private judge acts as a neutral.
 They are not there to advocate for or legally advise either party.
 Rather, they are there to get the parties to a resolution, or settlement.
 However, the powers and abilities that they have depends entirely on which process you choose.

 Mediation is typically what most people think of when they think of staying out of court and reaching an agreement.
 A mediator’s job is to help the parties communicate with each other so they reach an agreement themselves.
 A mediator does not make any orders or decisions for the parties.
 Rather, a mediator facilitates an effective dialogue between the parties.
 Sometimes, a mediator might provide legal information about what the law says, but will never provide legal advice to either party.
 Mediation allows parties to never go to court, because it is a private process outside of court.
 Mediation is usually the most informal process of these three options.